Join 1,834 other followers

 Loss of thankfulness is often a gradual thing that takes the joy out of our lives as we slip into mediocrity.
 But the rhythm of divine renewal beats in the pulse of a purposefully grateful heart.
 There’s nothing timid or boring about a life of extravagant gratitude!
 Be brave and embrace the call to be an extravagantly grateful person.
 Continue reading

 Diminished hope easily leads to a deflated spirit of resignation that gradually becomes justified pessimism or even dark cynicism.
 Here’s a timely call to extravagant gratitude.
 Continue reading

 Why does God have to attach warnings when He blesses His people?
 Consider seven stages that often follow God’s blessings.
 Continue reading

 Perspective is a key word when it comes to the quality of life.
 It’s also something important to God’s will for our lives.
 One of the primary practical functions of Scripture is the way it shapes our perspective.
 Continue reading

 The Christian life cannot be lived as God intended apart from a perpetual dialogue of gratitude toward God and others.
 Initiate an intentional dialogue of thankfulness today.
 What if God made you live today on only those things you thanked Him for yesterday?
 Continue reading

 I have the privilege each month of investing in other pastors.
-The concerns they share with me remind me of many things I’ve experienced and learned over 30 years of ministry.
+The stories they tell me remind me of many things I’ve experienced and learned over 30 years of ministry.

-A common theme I hear from other leaders is how often critics attack pastors and their Churches.
+A common theme I hear is how often critics attack pastors and their Churches.
 I often encourage pastors to warn people about the consequences of standing against God’s work and servants.